 If your garage is messier than you want, I recommend checking out that article.

 Install Better Lights

 It’s easy to misjudge the positioning of your vehicle when it’s dark in your garage.
-Even well-experienced drivers have a hard time figuring out where they need to be without a light source.
+Even experienced drivers have difficulty figuring out where to park without a light source.

-There are several different garage parking aids that could help you stop hitting your garage walls.
-They range from bumpers and mats, to laser guides.
+The best garage parking aids ranging from bumpers and mats to laser guides could help you stop hitting your garage walls.
 At the very least, you can go with the tried-and-true tennis ball on a string parking aid.